 History Stream data is written in Apache Parquet format.
 One of the advantages of Parquet vs other interchange formats like CSV, is that you can encode schema with the object data.
 It also supports excellent compression.
 Parquet is well supported by all major ETL, data storage and data processing platforms.

 In version 1.0 of the History Stream all Salesforce field data types are treated as Strings in Parquet.
-We do this to allow the smoothest integration with ETL tooling like AWS Glue, knowing that most of our customers will want to stage schemas to their preference once the data is onboarded in the data lake or analytics warehouse.
+We do this to allow the smoothest integration with ETL tooling like AWS Glue, knowing that most of our customers want to stage schemas to their preference once the data is on-boarded in the data lake or analytics warehouse.

 In addition to the Salesforce object data embedded in the parquet files, GRAX adds the following metadata fields prefixed by